The Magical Number Seven, Plus Two

 Equalization

-Given its abrupt side, the resonance of the room around 110 Hz is attenuated by cosine type linear-phase filters.
+Given its abrupt side, the resonance of the room around 110 Hz is attenuated by a cosine type linear-phase filtering.

 The following figures show the equalizations with (red) and without (blue) low/high-pass filters.
 You may copy the settings to clipboard and load them in rePhase.